-We gathered information on 196 cars and 40 manufacturers from over 5 years of safety data, taking a deep dive into Euro NCAP’s data from 2016 to 2021.
+As car leasing experts proud to offer thousands of reliable and safe family cars to our customers each year, we gathered information on 196 cars and 40 manufacturers from over 5 years of safety data, taking a deep dive into Euro NCAP’s data from 2016 to 2021.
 This factored in adult and child passenger safety, vulnerable pedestrian safety and safety assistance equipment to find out which is the safest car manufacturer and type of car to help give you peace of mind when picking your next vehicle.

 Tesla & Polestar Are The Safest Car Manufacturers According To Euro NCAP

 The iconic electric-first brand, Tesla has come out as the Euro NCAP’s safest car brand tied with Polestar, a Swedish EV manufacturer who’s owned by Volvo Cars.
 Both companies scored an impressive 87% safety rating out of a possible 100%.

 Lexus, the luxury division of Toyota, came in third with their safety rating of 86%.
 The Lexus E5 and Lexus UX models each scored in the mid to high 80s helping in their overall high score.

 Closely on Lexus’ tail, Genesis and Volvo scored an 85% safety rating.
 This is particularly impressive for Volvo as their tested range is much bigger than others at the top of the list.

 Hybrids were pushed up by their all-around safety records with models like the Lexus E5 with 86% and the Toyota Prius at 84%.